-A marshall opened the door and a ghost stepped out of the transport.
+A Marshall opened the door and a ghost stepped out.
 I felt too many emotions at once: relief, joy, love...and fear.
 Alex was alive, but her ice blue eyes were filled with such despair.

 "I am so sorry about all of this," she whispered.

 I could barely find my own voice.
 I tried to take in every ounce of her at one time and tears came to my eyes, " Your funeral is tomorrow."

 "You're both expected to attend.
 For the time being Miss Cabot is better off dead."
 I heard Hammond say from behind me.
 "If Velez can get to Zapata, he can get to her."